 How children learn to read and write is fascinating.
 They see words and letters as part of their everyday lives: street signs, brand labels, the words on their favourite cereal boxes.
 From there, your little tot starts to perceive how these letters and symbols work, and slowly understand that they are used to convey meaning, and to communicate with others.

-Photo: Ms Wei Sum, teacher at EtonHouse Pre-School Vanda
+Photo: Ms Wei Sum, Former Principal at EtonHouse Pre-School Vanda

 Numeracy, taught with the inquiry-based approach, is more than just being able to recite or count aloud repeatedly.
 Inquiry-based learning focuses on helping children understand how numbers are a part of their everyday lives.
 E.g. How many children are here today?
 How many children came on the bus and how many by car?
 Do we have enough bowls for all of the children?
 Who has more?
 What happens if we take some away?